Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgModifyResponse"></a>

 ### MsgModifyResponse
+Deprecated: do not use

 MsgModifyResponse is the Msg/Modify response type.

-Note: deprecated